lucas-mior/meta_regex/README.md

 ### Not supported
 - collating elements like `[[=a=]]` and `[[.a.]]` will give an error
 - locale settings: they are completely ignored.
+- regexes with non ascii characters inside bracket expressions like `[[á]]`: will trigger an error during pre processing of the regex.

 ## Getting started
 ```sh